arthurmath/SubwayAI/README.md

 discounted_reward = reward + gamma * discounted_reward
 ```

-A reward received 100 steps from now is worth $ 0.99^{100} \approx 0.37 $ times a reward received now.
+A reward received 100 steps from now is worth $0.99^{100} \approx 0.37$ times a reward received now.
 This encourages the agent to prefer actions that lead to *sustained* success rather than short-term gains.
 The returns are then **normalized** (zero mean, unit variance) to stabilize training.

 #### Advantages

-The **advantage** $ A_t $ measures how much better (or worse) a taken action turned out to be compared to what the Critic expected:
+The **advantage** $A_t$ measures how much better (or worse) a taken action turned out to be compared to what the Critic expected:

 $$
 A_t = R_t - V_\phi(s_t)
 $$

-- If $ A_t > 0 $: the action led to *more* reward than expected — the Actor should do it more often.
+- If $A_t > 0$: the action led to *more* reward than expected — the Actor should do it more often.
-- If $ A_t < 0 $: the action led to *less* reward than expected — the Actor should do it less often.
+- If $A_t < 0$: the action led to *less* reward than expected — the Actor should do it less often.

-The Critic's estimate $ V_\phi(s_t) $ acts as a **baseline**, reducing the variance of the gradient signal and making learning much more efficient than using raw returns alone.
+The Critic's estimate $V_\phi(s_t)$ acts as a **baseline**, reducing the variance of the gradient signal and making learning much more efficient than using raw returns alone.

 #### Training Loop (K Epochs)